The Between-Session Gap: Why Cognitive Rehab Can't Wait Until Next Week

 Why Traditional Homework Fails

-Paper exercises have three fundamental problems:
+Paper activities have three fundamental problems:

 No feedback loop.
 When a client works through a paper worksheet at home, the clinician learns nothing about how they performed.
 Did they struggle?
 Complete it easily?
 Skip it entirely?
 There’s no data trail.

 No adaptivity.
-A printed exercise is static.
+A printed activity is static.
 It doesn’t adjust when a client masters it or struggles below it.
 The optimal challenge zone — where learning happens — requires ongoing calibration that paper can’t provide.

 No accountability signal.
 Digital tools can show clients their own progress over time, which is a powerful motivator.
 A paper worksheet offers no such feedback.
 Once it’s out of sight, it’s out of mind.